DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Related Work

 \subsection{Perspiration and pore based-methods}

-Perspiration is caused by the presence of tiny holes or pores in the finger skin.
-Because this inherent property is not present in spoofs created with spoofing materials, it is utilized by the researchers to develop a method that distinguishes between live and spoof fingerprints.
-In this attempt, Abhyankar et al. \cite{b19_abhyankar} proposed a wavelet-based approach to detect PAs using the fingerprint's perspiration characteristics.
-Because pores are difficult to reflect in spoofs at the moment of fabrication, the number of pores in a live fingerprint and its spoofs made with different materials may change.
-Similarly, Espinoza \cite{b16_espinoza} utilized this dissimilarity as a distinguishing feature to detect PAs.
-The proposed approach is validated using a custom-made fingerprint database.
-Marcialis et al. \cite{b17_marcialis} also proposed a pore-based technique for the detection of PAs.
-The system detects the number of pores present in the fingerprint impressions which are captured at an interval of five seconds.
-The number of pores present in both impressions is used as a feature for detecting PAs.
-The suggested approach is validated using a custom-made fingerprint database that contains 8960 live and 7760 spoof fingerprint samples.
-Regardless of how the sweat pattern is employed to detect PAs, its presence is dependent on the temperature of the surrounding environment.
-Sometimes, even a live finger does not display this attribute, in a dry environment, which occasionally prompts the FPAD technique operating on this property to discard the live sample from the authentication process.
-Similarly, the pore extraction process is expensive since it requires fingerprint-sensing equipment that can obtain high-definition samples ($>=$1000 pixels per inch).
-Perspiration and pore-based approaches are less cost-effective and user-friendly due to the reasons discussed above.
+Perspiration is a natural phenomenon in human skin that is caused by the presence of tiny holes or pores.
+As spoofs created with different materials do not have this natural property, it could be utilized to develop a method that distinguishes between live and spoof fingerprints based on this property.
+In this attempt, \cite{Derakshini2003} leveraged the presence of perspiration and diffusion patterns of sweat to differentiate between live and spoof fingerprints.
+Further, \cite{b19_abhyankar} have proposed a wavelet-based approach for the detection of PAs using the fingerprint's perspiration property.
+They have used a custom-made fingerprint database to evaluate the performance of their proposed method.
+The count of pores within a live fingerprint and its counterfeits crafted from various materials can exhibit variability as it is difficult to reflect pores in the spoofs fingerprints. \cite{b16_espinoza} utilized this dissimilarity as a distinguishing feature to detect PAs on a custom-made dataset. \cite{b17_marcialis} also proposed a similar method that detects pores from multiple fingerprints captured at an interval of five seconds.
+The number of pores in the subsequent samples is further utilized to detect PAs on a their custom-made database having 8,960 live and 7,760 spoof samples. \cite{Manivanan2010} utilized high-pass filtering followed by correlation filtering techniques \cite{Memon2011} to identify the sweat pores present on fingerprint ridges.
+Their results demonstrate distinguishable correlation peaks corresponding to the sweat pores on the ridges.
+Regardless of how the perspiration pattern is employed to detect PAs, its presence is dependent on the temperature of the surrounding environment.
+Sometimes, even a live finger does not exhibit this property in a dry environment which occasionally prompts the FPAD method to mis-classify this live sample as a spoof.
+Similarly, the pore-based methods cost high due to the utilization of a high-resolution sensing device that is capable of collecting fingerprint samples with higher dpi ($>=$1000 pixels per inch).
+These factors collectively make perspiration-based and pore-based methods less economical and less convenient to use.